yuyangdu01/LLM-CL-VQA/README.md

 ## Training
 * We train the model under a continual learning (CL) framework.

-* In time slot #1, we train the model with EndoVis17 dataset.
+* Step 1: In time slot #1, we train the model with EndoVis17 dataset.
 Since our paper focuses on continual learning, we do need to repeat the conventional training process every time.
-So a fixed checkpoint for time slot #1 is avaliable here [here](https://drive.google.com/file/d/141XuZD7ZZi_oCl6bq3t04MRsjuyFRYJ2/view?usp=sharing).
-You can just just load the checkpoint to skip the training in time slot #1.
+[The model trained with EndoVis17 in time slot #1](https://drive.google.com/file/d/141XuZD7ZZi_oCl6bq3t04MRsjuyFRYJ2/view?usp=sharing) is given to save your time.

-* Then in time slot #2, we train the model with EndoVis18 dataset.
+* Then in time slot #2, we train the model with EndoVis18.
+To save your time, you can first load the model obtained in Step 1 and then start the training.
+[The resulting model in time slot #2](https://drive.google.com/file/d/1WL8EYu0x4ksKleQ9oSE5nqjBsGL4li6u/view?usp=sharing) is also given for your reference.

-* Finally, in time slot #3, we train the model with DAISI-VQA dataset.
+* Finally, in time slot #3, we train the model with DAISI-VQA.
+To save your time, you can first load the model obtained in Step 2 and then start the training.

 * For details about the training process in time slots #1 and #2, please see our tutorial [here](code); For details about the training process in time slot #3, please see our tutorial [here](code).